cdhardin/NBA_Predictor/README.md

 ### Web Scrapers

-We have implemented web scrapers to extract the necessary data from the above sources.
-The scripts for web scraping are located in the `scrapers` directory.
+I implemented web scrapers to extract the necessary data from the above sources.

 ### Data Extraction